-If you’ve booked your first microblading session, you may be wondering if it’s safe to shower after your appointment.
+If you’ve booked your first microblading session, you may be wondering how long after microblading can I shower and is it safe?
 Technicians just can’t agree, everyone has different opinions on the matter!

 The answer isn’t as straightforward as you might think.
 As it turns out, you can shower after microblading, but you can’t just dunk your head underwater!

 Wondering why?
 Well, after microblading your brows, your technician will tell you to heal them in one of two ways.

 Microblading is like tattooing your brows, so you have to heal them and follow proper aftercare.
 One way is called dry healing.